Upcycle Your Old Blue Jeans into Awesome Denim Yarn for Crochet, Knitting or Weaving into Denim Rugs, Purses and more

 - Cut off the pants portion of your blue jeans

-- Remove both seams from the legs and the hem at the bottom of each leg
+- Remove both seams and the hem at the bottom of each leg

-- Make a cut about 1″ cut from outer edge and rip stopping about 3/4″ from the other end
+- Cut about 1″ cut from outer edge and rip stopping just shy of the other end

 - Turn it over and repeat